RevenueHunt/docs/docs/how-to-guides/recommend-subscription-products.md

 - The customer needs to proceed to the cart first and cannot proceed to checkout directly with subscription products.
 You can change this in the [checkout settings](https://docs.revenuehunt.com/how-to-guides/change-checkout-settings/).
 - We only integrate with the **new Shopify Checkout**; the old Recharge Checkout is not supported.
 For instructions on how to migrate from the old ReCharge Checkout to the new Shopify Checkout, check [this article](https://support.rechargepayments.com/hc/en-us/articles/4403505928599).

+## WooCommerce Subscriptions

+Products created with [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/) are automatically synced with the app when you install it.
+You can find them under [Link Products](https://docs.revenuehunt.com/reference/quiz-builder/#link-products) tab in the [Quiz Builder](https://docs.revenuehunt.com/reference/quiz-builder/).

+!!! tip

+    If you don’t see your WooCommerce subscription products on the list, try to launch a [catalog sync](https://docs.revenuehunt.com/how-to-guides/sync-catalog/) of the app.

 ## Other Subscriptions

-For other subscription apps, there's a workaround that allows you to still guide your customers towards subscription options via the Shop Quiz.
+For other subscription apps, there's a workaround that allows you to still guide your customers towards subscription options via the Shop Quiz: Product Reocommendation Quiz.
 Here's a step-by-step guide on how to implement this workaround effectively:

 ### Step 1: Link One-Time Payment Products to Quiz Choices
 1. Identify your subscription products that you wish to promote through the quiz.